twiddlingbits/twr-wasm/docs/examples/examples-stdio-canvas.md

 A tiny "terminal" can be created with a `<canvas>` tag, and you can use it for character I/O with control over where the character appear in the terminal window.

 This example will move a string up or down in the terminal window when you press the u or d key.

 - [View stdio-canvas running live](/examples/dist/stdio-canvas/index.html)
 - [View stdio-canvas Source](https://github.com/twiddlingbits/tiny-wasm-runtime/tree/main/examples/stdio-canvas)
+- For another 'terminal' demo [View tests-user](/examples/dist/tests-user/index.html)

  <img src="../../img/readme-img-terminal.png" width="400">